 A friend of mine shared concern over the fact that her children, who are in their forties, love Christ and live by Christian principals but have little interest in being a part of the institutional church.

-I read this quote this week over at Emerging Mummy which speaks to why some Christians have left the church,
+I read this quote over at Emerging Mummy which speaks to why some Christians have left the church,

 “As we all know, this is the world 2.0, meaning that it is interactive and we are the people formerly known as the audience, viewing our individual voices and stories as equal and valuable.
 Also, as Bill Kinnon said, we are also the people formerly known as the congregation:

 “We are The People formerly known as The Congregation.
 We have not stopped loving the Father, Son and Holy Spirit.
 Nor do we avoid “the assembling of the saints.”
 We just don’t assemble under your supposed leadership.
 We meet in coffee shops, around dinner tables, in the parks and on the streets.
 We connect virtually across space and time – engaged in generative conversations – teaching and being taught.

 We live amongst our neighbors, in their homes and they in ours.
 We laugh and cry and really live – without the need to have you teach us how. – by reading your ridiculous books or listening to your supercilious CDs or podcasts.”

 My friend attended my first book signing which turned into a spiritual experience when each of my urban friends shared a portion of their testimony.
 She commented that in that experience she saw a new and very different kind of Christian Community.
 She stated “What you are doing reminded me of Bonhoeffer’s vision of a Religionless Christianity.”
 She went on to say that she felt what many Christians were seeking was an intimate place where they could discover themselves, share their lives with others, and find Christ in and through one another.